 The Sexual Violence Policy was approved by GFC in June 2017.
 It plays a vital role in ensuring a safe and respectful learning and working environment.
 As defined in the policy, sexual violence is any sexual act or act of a sexual nature, or act targeting sexuality, whether physical or psychological, committed without consent.
 Sexual violence is a complex and serious problem in society and on university campuses.
 Sexual violence can affect individuals of all gender identities, gender expressions, and sexual orientations, as well as those from all ages, abilities, racial, cultural and economic backgrounds.
-Through this policy, the University of Alberta recognizes its responsibility to reduce sexual violence in the University community.
+Through this policy, the University community.
 The university aims to do so by fostering a culture of consent and support through education, training and policy.
 The University recognizes the possible effects of trauma on those who have experienced sexual violence and supports the efforts of individuals to seek support and recover.
 To read the policy in more detail, please visit: